 Please review the Submission Guidelines and process details below.
 We also have a Common Questions and Concerns page with additional information.
 You can reach out to CareerWise Editor Lindsay Purchase (email@example.com) with any questions.

-CareerWise blogs are original content featuring a range of angles and content types, from first-person reflections to current events analysis to best-practice sharing.
-Blogs should be relevant to one or more of CareerWise’s overarching topic categories: Tips & Training, Students & Youth, Diversity, Research & Trends and Workplace.
+CareerWise blogs are original content featuring a range of voices and article types, from first-person reflections to analysis of current events to sharing of best practices.
+Blog must be relevant to individuals who are doing work connected to / have interests in career development.
 We welcome one-time blogs and are also open to regular contributions.

 A blog that is a good fit for CareerWise should meet the following criteria:

-CERIC requests that contributors submit a headshot (at least 300 pixels wide, in either JPG or PNG format) to accompany their blog.
-Contributors must also provide a two- to three-line author bio outlining relevant work and educational experience.
-Authors may also provide, if they desire, a way for readers to engage with them online (e.g. social media profiles, website, email, etc.).
+CareerWise requests that contributors submit a headshot (at least 300 pixels wide, in either JPG or PNG format) as a separate email attachment.
+Contributors must also provide a two- to three-sentence author bio outlining relevant work and educational experience.
+Your author profile can include contact information (e.g. social media profiles, website, email, etc.) if desired.

-Contributors will be notified via email when their article is published on the CareerWise website.
-CERIC reserves the right to update links and information as required in articles that are archived on the CareerWise website.
+Contributors will be notified via email when their blog is published on the CareerWise website.
+CERIC reserves the right to update links and information as needed in articles on the CareerWise website.

 While original content is preferred, CareerWise will consider requests to cross-post blogs that were first published on other websites.
 If a blog is selected for republication, credit will be given to the author and a link will be included to the original content.

 Requests to repost a blog originally published on CareerWise on another website can be sent to email@example.com.
-Any CareerWise blogs that are reposted must include credit to CareerWise and a link to the original article.
+Any CareerWise blogs that are reposted must include credit to the writer and CareerWise and a link to the original article.